520 words

 Now that you have linked Cloudflare to your GitHub repository, it will automatically monitor and deploy any changes that you push.

-You now have a fully automated workflow for maintaining your blog.
+You now have a fully automated workflow for maintaining and deploying your blog.